 For Existing Homeowners:

-- Amenity proximity increases values.
 Homes within 10-15 minutes of family-focused amenities like StarCenter historically command premiums over comparable homes farther away.
-This is especially true in master-planned communities like Harvest, Pecan Square, and Treeline, where quality of life factors drive buyer decisions.
+This is especially true in master-planned communities like Harvest, Pecan Square, Treeline, and Canyon Falls, where quality of life factors drive buyer decisions.
+As Northlake gains regional recognition as a sports destination, surrounding Alliance Corridor communities benefit from increased visibility and demand.

 The Alliance Corridor's Strategic Position in North Texas